 Would you like to prevent the page from refreshing when you submit a form?
 By default, the whole page needs to refresh after the user clicks the Submit button.
 This is typically what allows the entry data to be stored, notification emails to be sent out, and more.
 However, with AJAX form submissions, the form can submit and run all of these processes without any need for refreshing the entire page.

-In this tutorial, we’ll show you how to enable AJAX submissions for your forms.
+This tutorial will show you how to enable AJAX submissions for your forms.

 Enabling AJAX Form Submissions